 Jason Apuzzo over at LIBERTAS recommended Captains Courageous a week or so ago and I decided to take another look at it.
 You go for years ignoring pictures like this and they’re always a surprise upon revisiting.
 C.C. asserted itself often enough in documentaries where that clip of Spencer Tracy singing with an accent played seemingly on a loop.
 For a lot of people, it summed up the meaning of a classic movie moment.
 Captains Courageous has long been recognized as Tracy’s picture, but for me, the billing tells the truer story.
 This is Freddie Bartholomew’s show, and he’s fantastic throughout.
 I’d forgotten how effective kid actors could be in those days.
 What a shame Freddie had to grow up, and how unfortunate that MGM dropped him so callously after typecasting the child into a rut during his prime earning years.
 Audiences react differently to bratty kids in movies.
 It’s enough for most of us to wait for the character to receive his comeuppance and become a better boy.
 Sometimes if the youngster is particularly revolting like Jackie Searle or David Holt, we long for him to be punished straightaway, if not killed off altogether.
 Bartholomew walks that fine line of viewer tolerance, but never crosses it.
 I was happy to see him fall off the ocean liner, but I didn’t want to see him drown.
 Is this what separates great child actors from merely competent ones?
 For such a fine performer, Freddie got a bum deal in American movies.
 His British propriety looked sissified to many, and some of the roles seemed old-fashioned even then (Little Lord Fauntleroy).
 I’ll bet there were gangs of boys waiting around stage doors to beat him up after personal appearances.
 His was the persistent voice of reason that kept scrappier youth like Mickey Rooney and Jackie Cooper out of harm’s way.
 Too often his character came across as a prig and a party pooper, but more about Freddie later …

-So it’s designated a Family Classic, but would youngsters today be enticed by the likes of Captains Courageous?
-Initial obstacles are considerable.
-Black-and-white, for one thing, but that Warners DVD is sufficiently rich to hopefully overcome at least some of that prejudice.
-Otherwise, I think it may still work with kids.
+So it’s designated a Family Classic, but would youngsters today be enticed by Captains Courageous?
+Initial obstacles are considerable, black-and-white among them, but the DVD is sufficiently rich to overcome some of prejudice.
+Courageous might otherwise work with kids.
 Has anyone tried it on theirs?
-Any film that traffics in emotional content like this is a gamble by definition.
-Chances are they’ll laugh or dismiss it as hopelessly maudlin pap (but who knew they'd shot that final sequence in front of Andy Hardy's house as this backlot candid reveals ...).
-How many movies today deal (seriously) with coming of age subjects?
-Father-son alienation and reconciliation?
-You have to admire anyone’s sheer audacity in playing such material straight, for there’s nothing I can think of that’s harder to pull off.
-If this kind of sentiment works even for an instant, all else is forgiven and you’ve got a picture that will be admired and warmly remembered.
+Any film that traffics in emotional content is a gamble.
+How many features today deal seriously with coming of age topic, or father and son alienation/reconciliation?
+We can admire such material played straight.
+If such sentiment works even in brief, all else is forgiven of a picture to be admired and warmly remembered.
 I’ve read accounts of those who saw Captains Courageous first-run and never forgot the impact.
-We can’t know what it was like for audiences in 1937, but after watching that DVD last week, I could guess.
-This is yet another of those movies you think you’re seeing from an objective distance until one little moment comes along and there you are with the same tear in your eye that the rest of them dabbed away nearly seventy years ago.
-Any picture that can deliver even so fleeting a glow is well worth cherishing.
+We can’t know what it was like for audiences in 1937, but having watched the DVD, I could guess.
+This is another to see from what seems an objective distance until a moment comes along and there we are with a same tear in the eye as forebears dabbed away generations ago.
+Any picture that can deliver even so fleeting a glow deserves cherishing.

 2 Comments: